OpenST/facilitator/Hadapsar-testnet.md

 ### Prerequisite
 1. Ethereum account should be unlocked.
   < Steps to unlock account >
+2. Ensure that the account has sufficient Utility Token [balance](#balance) on the metachain(Hadapsar-1405)
-2. Ethereum account should approve ERC20Gateway for token transfer.
+3. Ethereum account should approve ERC20Gateway for token transfer.
   Create approveERC20Cogateway.js as,
   ```js
   const Web3 = require('web3');